sankalpsaoji/Python-developments-and-exploration/README.md

 3] Using Pywhatkit package in python for sending whatapp msgs, using google search and playing youtube videos.

-4] QR code generator for websites
+4] QR code generator for websites using Python